A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Conclusion

 \section{Conclusion}

-To establish a reliable benchmark for eXplainable Artificial Intelligence (XAI) in attribution methods, we devised a set of fidelity criteria aimed at assessing the evaluation faithfulness of such benchmarks.
-This facilitated a thorough comparison of existing benchmarks.
-Subsequently, a Backdoor-based evaluation framework (BackX) is developed, which underwent theoretical validation to ensure a superior level of fidelity criteria.
+To establish a reliable benchmark for XAI in attributions, we devised a set of fidelity criteria for evaluating attribution benchmarks, facilitating a thorough comparison of existing benchmarks.
+Subsequently, a backdoor-based evaluation framework (BackX) is developed, which underwent theoretical validation to ensure a superior level of fidelity criteria.
 Leveraging this fidelity benchmark, our study systematically explored various attribution methods, revealing their distinctive properties.
-This systematic exploration allowed for a consistent setup across different attribution methods, thereby mitigating confounding factors inherent in attribution estimation.
-Our framework employs this setup to conduct comprehensive benchmarking of attribution methods, highlighting both their strengths and weaknesses.
+This systematic exploration enabled a standardized setup for attribution estimation, mitigating confounding factors in benchmarking.
+BackX employs this setup to conduct comprehensive benchmarking of attributions, highlighting both their strengths and weaknesses.
+Furthermore, we provided insights into the defensibility of attributions against neural Trojans under varying attack settings.

-\begin{IEEEbiography}[{ }]{Peiyu Yang} is currently pursuing a doctoral degree at The University of Western Australia.
-Prior to this, he received a Master's degree from Northeastern University, Shenyang, China, in 2020.
-His primary research interests center around explainable artificial intelligence and trustworthy machine learning, with a focus on feature attributions, robust regularization, neural Trojans, and adversarial learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Naveed Akhtar} is a Senior Lecturer at the University of Melbourne.
-He received his PhD in Computer Science from the University of Western Australia and Master degree from Hochschule Bonn-Rhein-Sieg, Germany.
-He is a recipient of the Discovery Early Career Researcher Award from the Australian Research Council.
-He is a Universal Scientific Education and Research Network Laureate in Formal Sciences.
-He was a finalist of the Western Australia's Early Career Scientist of the Year 2021.
-He is an ACM Distinguished Speaker and serves as an Associate Editor of IEEE Trans.
-Neural Networks and Learning Systems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jiantong Jiang} is currently a PhD candidate at The University of Western Australia, after receiving a Master's degree from Northeastern University in China.
-Before commencing her PhD study, she was a Research Assistant at School of Software Engineering, Zhejiang University, China.
-Her research interests include high-performance computing and automatic machine learning system. \end{IEEEbiography}